 Making Movies: My First Year as an Extra

-Last June, Kat suggested I join her in applying to be a movie extra.
+In June 2014, Kat suggested I join her in applying to be a movie extra.
 She instructed me to submit, or respond as instructed to the casting call.
 This meant providing the casting company with an array of photos and rather personal tidbits, including my age, height, weight, bra size, and location of any tattoos.

 Here we are, a few weeks later, primping before our scene in the HBO biopic "Bessie" starring Queen Latifah.
 We're both wearing our own clothes, although most everyone else did not.
 My cream satin floral gown is a 1930s original.